hanabi/hanabi.github.io/examples/Pestilent_Double_Bluff.md

 * Kyle knows that Dr_Kakashi must be trying to communicate something extra.
 When this kind of thing happens, it is usually a *Good Touch Bluff*, which means that someone else already has the yellow 2 clued in their hand.
 However, this is not the case because Dr_Kakashi gave the clue on the first turn of the game and obviously no-one has any clued cards in their hand yet.
 * If it isn't a *Good Touch Bluff*, then Kyle knows that it could be a *Disease Bluff*.
 If it is a *Disease Bluff*, then Kyle is supposed to give a *Heal Clue* to the yellow 2.
 However, Kyle does not see any yellow 2's in anybody's hand.
 Thus, this cannot be a *Disease Bluff*.
 * Lastly, this must be a *Pestilent Double Bluff*.
 Kyle can "heal" the situation by blind-playing his *Finesse Position*, and this was Dr_Kakashi's intent all along.
 Kyle blind-plays his *Finesse Position* and it is blue 1 and it successfully plays.
-* From RaKXeR's perspective, Dr_Kakashi's move looked like a *Finesse* after MasN blind-played the green 1.
+* From RaKXeR's perspective, Dr_Kakashi's move looked like a *Finesse* after MasN blind-played the yellow 1.
 However, after Kyle also blind-played a card, RaKXeR gasped in surprise.
-Something special must be going on, since a *Finesse* on the green 1 into the green 2 would never cause Kyle to blind-play.
+Something special must be going on, since a *Finesse* on the yellow 1 into the yellow 2 would never cause Kyle to blind-play.
-* Subsequently, RaKXeR knows that his 2 cannot be the green 2.
+* Subsequently, RaKXeR knows that his 2 cannot be the yellow 2.
 Furthermore, RaKXeR also knows that his 2 cannot be the blue 2, because then MasN would not have blind-played anything.
-* Thus, RaKXeR knows that this must be a *Pestilent Double Bluff* and marks his 2 as either a yellow 2, a red 2, or a purple 2.
+* Thus, RaKXeR knows that this must be a *Pestilent Double Bluff* and marks his 2 as either a green 2, a red 2, or a purple 2.

 <br />